Marlins - Reds Prediction, Odds, Pick, How To Watch

-The Miami Marlins and Cincinnati Reds start their three-game series this evening in Cincinnati.
+The Miami Marlins and Cincinnati Reds continue their series today.
 It is time to continue our MLB odds series with a Marlins-Reds prediction, pick, and how-to-watch.

-The Marlins enter the game after being swept by the Rangers over the weekend.
-They have now lost four straight games and seven of their last ten overall.
-That places the Marlins at 58-55 on the season, a half-game back of the Reds and the Cubs for the final Wild Card spot.
-The injury bug struck over the weekend for the Marlins again.
-Jazz Chisholm Jr, who has played just five games since his last injury, left the game Saturday with a hamstring injury and is considered day-to-day.
+Yesterday, the Marlins took an early lead in the game.
+Jorge Soler hit a home run in the first inning to give the Marlins a 1-0 lead in the game.
+Brandon Williamson would settle in though.
+He would end up going 6.2 innings and giving up just three hits while striking out nine batters.
+The Reds would also strike back on offense.
+In the third inning, TJ Friedl hit a triple that scored Will Benson and Elly De La Cruz.
+An inning later, Christian Encarnacion-Strand hit a lead-off solo home run, and Joey Votto made it back-to-back homers to give the Reds a 4-1 lead.
+The Reds would add one more in the seventh as well, but the Marlins would try to get back in the game.

-Meanwhile, the Reds have also lost six straight games.
-Over the weekend it was a sweep by Nationals over the Reds.
-That comes off losing three of four to the Cubs, and the losing streak has dropped them to 59-55 on the year.
-That places them 1.5 games back of the Brewers in the division and tied with the Cubs for second in the division and the last Wild Card spot.
+In the eighth inning Jazz Chisholm Jr. hit a solo home run in his return to action after leaving a game this past weekend with a leg injury.
+The victory for the Reds, combined with the Cubs losing put them in sole possession of the last Wild Card spot, a game up on the Cubs and 1.5 games up on the Marlins.

 Here are the Marlins-Reds MLB odds, courtesy of FanDuel.